gaveen/vimfiles/README.md

 # Vimfiles

-This is my current [vimfiles](https://gaveen.me/2020/02/my-vim-story/).
-Plugins are managed with [`vim-plug`](https://github.com/junegunn/vim-plug).
-These should work with vim/gvim and neovim.
+This is my current vim (and gvim) setup files.

-This is not intended as a distribution, as I may change it depending on the work I'm doing.
-Plus, I pretty much only use this under Linux.
-But, you are more than welcome to use my vim files to explore.
-I have tried to keep my `.vimrc` file well commended for your convenience.

-&nbsp;
+There are many like it but this one is mine.
+This is not intended as a distribution.
+Therefore, you can expect things to change on a whim.
+Feel free to look around and steal ideas though.

+I have explained about this setup in [a blog post](https://gaveen.me/2020/02/my-vim-story/).
+The plugins are managed with '[`vim-plug`](https://github.com/junegunn/vim-plug)' and the setup is tested only on [Vim](https://www.vim.org/) > v9.0 on Linux.

+I have a separate configuration setup for Neovim in the repository [neovimfiles](https://github.com/gaveen/neovimfiles/) because I set it up with additional features.

 ## How to use
 If you still want to use these vimfiles, this is how you can do so.